Other Mixing Interfaces

 Finally, the Inspector Panel will also display certain mixing parameters whenever a track is selected.
 Whether in the Arranger Timeline Panel or the Mixer Panel, clicking on the track header will focus the Inspector Panel on that track.

-The send section is also similar, making use of the additional space to offer a menu for each send's source setting (again, either
+The send section is also similar, offer a clickable menu for each send's source setting (again, either

 Auto which inherits the FX tracks preference, or an explicit